8 Array Formulas

 =A2:A4*B2:B4

-The results are in cells E2:E4, and the box around the result shows that it is an array.
+, then press ENTER.
+The results appear in cells E2:E4, with a box around them indicating an array.

-Task 8.2 Multiplication of a row vector with a constant
+Task 8.2 Multiplying a row vector by a constant

-Figure 8.8 shows how a row of three numbers is multiplied by the number 4.
-The result consists of a row of three numbers.
-Make this example yourself.
+Figure 8.8 shows a row of three numbers multiplied by 4.
+The result is a row of three numbers.
+Try this example yourself.

 Formula in G1: =A1:C1*E1

-Task 8.3 Multiplication 2-dimensional array with a column vector
+Task 8.3 Multiplying a 2-dimensional array by a column vector

-Figure 8.9 shows how a 4x3 array is multiplied by a column of numbers.
-The result is again a 4x3 array.
+Figure 8.9 shows a 4x3 array multiplied by a column of numbers.
+The result is a 4x3 array.

-Make this example yourself.
-You can use the practicefile Array2.xlsx
+Try this example yourself.
+You can use the practice file Array2.xlsx

-This section explains how to use a single array formula in situations that would otherwise require multiple formulas.
+This section explains how to use a single array formula in situations that might otherwise require multiple formulas.

-You can use an array formula if you need to perform various calculations to get one result.
-This type of array formula can simplify a worksheet because multiple formulas are replaced by only one array formula.
+Use an array formula when you need to perform several calculations to get one result.
+This simplifies the worksheet by replacing multiple formulas with a single array formula.

-Figure figuur Figure 8.10 shows a stock portfolio with prices.
-In order to calculate the total value of the shares at a given price you normally calculate the value for each share and then add these values.
-With an array formula, this calculation can be done without calculating the intermediate results.
+Figure 8.10 shows a stock portfolio with prices.
+To calculate the total value of the shares at a given price, you would typically calculate the value for each stock and then sum those values.
+An array formula can perform this calculation without intermediate steps.

 Task 8.4 File: Array3.xlsx